 Mediation and Collaborative Law

-Most divorces in fact do not end up in trial.
+Most divorces do not end up in the trial.
 Many are resolved early on when spouses consider settlement options.
 If the parties want an amicable resolution, their lawyers will make it happen.
-Further, parties litigating a divorce (with the services of a lawyer) are free to hire a third party mediator (for a fee), or use judicial dispute resolution processes at no cost.
+Further, parties litigating a divorce (with the services of a lawyer) are free to hire a third-party mediator (for a fee), or use judicial dispute resolution processes at no cost.

 At Kolinsky Law, we understand that divorces, child custody issues, child support situations and other family law matters have a huge impact on you, your family and your children.
 To ensure the best outcome for you and your family, let us help you by putting our expertise, experience and dedication to work on your case.

 or Call for a Consultation